medicare medicaid texas

 • Be 65 years of age or older or have a disability

-If you’re eligible for both Medicare and Medicaid, you’re likely to be what’s called “Dual-Eligible.”
+If you’re eligible for Medicare and Medicaid, you will likely be “Dual-Eligible.”

 Medicaid eligibility is tied to income and financial resource levels.
 Unlike Medicare, with Medicaid, you must recertify with Texas yearly to ensure you continue to qualify.